crate/cloud-tutorials/docs/cluster-deployment/deploy-to-cluster-azure/signup-azure.rst

 The next page allows you to configure the subscription you have just chosen.
 First, name your subscription.
 Then choose a subscription type that should be billed for the total usage.
 All resources in a single Azure subscription are billed together.
+You can also define a resource group and its location here.
+A resource group is a set of resources with the same life cycle, permissions, and policies.
+For more information on these, refer to the `Azure documentation on resource groups`_.
+Optionally, you can also set tags for this resource.
+More information about tags can be found in the `Azure documentation on tags`_.

 .. image:: ../../_assets/img/subscribe-offer.png
    :alt: CrateDB Cloud on Azure subscription

-Once everything is set, click *Subscribe* in the bottom left corner.
+Once everything is set, click *Review + Subscribe* in the bottom left corner and accept the terms of use by clicking *Subscribe* again.

 Your offer with the desired subscription is now being created.
 This might take a few seconds.
-You'll see the progress in the Azure Portal's *Notifications* menu.
-Once the offer has been created you can access it either by clicking on the notification when it appears or by going to *Home >* *Software as a Service (SaaS)*.
+You'll see the result in the Azure Portal's *Notifications* menu.
+Once the offer has been created you can access it either by clicking on the notification *Configure account now* when it appears.

-Select the service you just created.
-You will see an orange warning sign in the overview.
+Alternatively, go to *Home > Software as a Service (SaaS)* and select the service you just created from the listing of subscriptions.
+(You may have to navigate via *SaaS (Classic)*, depending on whether you had Azure resources before Microsoft Azure changed their interface.)
+Possibly you will see an orange warning sign in the overview.
 This is because you first have to configure and deploy your cluster on CrateDB Cloud.
 Until this is done, the cluster will not be active and nothing will be billed.

+In either case, you will be referred to the CrateDB Cloud Console for further configuration.

 .. _signup-azure-to-cluster-next: